skarlekar/fargate-patterns/README.md

 ## Scaling Container Pattern
 ### Problem
 In the [problem](https://github.com/skarlekar/fargate-patterns#problem) section of the [Container-on-Demand](https://github.com/skarlekar/fargate-patterns#container-on-demand-pattern) pattern we discussed how the limitations on long-processes rules out Lambda for such asynchronous workloads.
 Here the main problem is the restrictions on the time it takes to run the jobs which cannot exceed 15 minutes.
-For synchronous workloads that execute within these limits, the main limitations are the size of the deployment package, networking, local temporary store or the language supported in Lambda.
+For synchronous workloads that execute within these limits, the main limitations are the ***size of the deployment package***, networking, local temporary store or the language supported in Lambda.

 As of this writing in April 2019, AWS Lambda natively supports Java, Go, PowerShell, Node.js, C#, Python, and Ruby code.
 Most recently AWS Lambda provides a Runtime API which allows you to use any additional programming languages to author your functions.
-While the concept of allowing you to bring your own runtime is radical, it is not straight forward as can be seen from this author's experiment here
+While the concept of allowing you to bring your own runtime is radical, it is not straight forward as can be seen from this author's experiment [here](https://github.com/skarlekar/lambda-custom-runtime).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzNDEwNjk1MSwxMzkxMjE1MjI0LC0xMT
+eyJoaXN0b3J5IjpbMTYwODEzNTg2NSwxMzkxMjE1MjI0LC0xMT
 cyNzk4ODI5LC00OTc0Mzg1MDAsLTk4NjMxNTUwNSwxNTY2MDM2
 MDg0LDcxMDUyNTA3LDQ2NjkyOTM4NywtMTY0NzQwNDgyMCwxMz
 I3Mzg1NTIsMTUwOTUzMDU3MCwzMTk2NzU5NDQsLTgzOTkxNDIw